The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Southeast Asia: Andrea Ross and April Cole of Wild Frontiers.

 Restaurant the locals love

 The Sailing Club at Knai Bang Chatt in Kep has amazing views, and the seafood is fresh and delicious.
 Every Men in Black II fan remembers the line about the one-dollar lobster dinner in Cambodia—this is the modern equivalent of that!
-In Phnom Penh, I love Friends the Restaurant.
+In Phnom Penh, we love Friends the Restaurant.
 It serves a tapas menu, so you can order a lot of small plates and share.
 The fresh juices and smoothies are amazing, and the restaurant is run by an NGO that trains and supports street kids.
-I guarantee your water glass will never be empty!
+We guarantee your water glass will never be empty!

 Dish to try

 Amok is Cambodia’s national fish dish, and it is delicious.
-It’s prepared in a variety of ways; one of my favorite versions can be found at Frizz in Phnom Penh.
+It’s prepared in a variety of ways; one of our favorite versions can be found at Frizz in Phnom Penh.
 Frizz also runs a great cooking school, so you can not only try the amok but also learn to make it.

 Meal worth the splurge

 Restaurant Le Royal at the Raffles Hotel in Phnom Penh has a sophisticated degustation menu that allows diners to try a wide range of dishes in a single meal.
 It’s a true fusion of the best of Khmer and French cuisines in an atmospheric colonial setting.